Tristanchaang/tristanchaang.github.io/pages/about.md

 * Malaysian

 Hello!
 I am an undergraduate student at MIT majoring in Course 18 (Mathematics) and Course 6-3 (Computer Science and Engineering).
-I love problem solving, teaching and learning new languages.
-I speak English, Malay, Cantonese, Mandarin and a little bit of Japanese and French.
+I love problem solving, teaching, learning new languages, and acting (see [MIT LOST](https://lost.mit.edu)).
+I speak English, Malay, Cantonese, Mandarin and a bit of Japanese and French.
 During my free time, I like to draw, swim, and watch movies.
 I am also an [MCU](https://en.wikipedia.org/wiki/Marvel_Cinematic_Universe) fan.

 ## Education